Lenovo ThinkPad X12 Detachable, i3-1110G4

 Intel UHD Graphics Xe G4 48EUs: Integrated graphics card in Intel Tiger Lake G4 SoCs based on the new Gen. 12 architecture with 48 EUs (Execution Units / Shader Cluster).
 The clock rate depends on the processor model.
 The Tiger Lake chips are produced in the modern 10nm+ process at Intel.

 Modern games should be playable with these graphics cards at low settings and resolutions.
 Casual gamers may be happy with these cards.

 i3-1110G4: Tiger Lake based low power quad-core processor for thin and light laptops.
 The two cores clock around 1.5 - 3.9 GHz.
-Produced in 10nm+ at Intel.» Further information can be found in our Comparison of Mobile Processsors.
+Produced on the 10nm+ process by Intel.» Further information can be found in our Comparison of Mobile Processsors.

 This screen diagoal is quite large for tablets but small for subnotebooks.
 Some convertibles are also represented with that size.

 Large display-sizes allow higher resolutions.
 So, details like letters are bigger.
 On the other hand, the power consumption is lower with small screen diagonals and the devices are smaller, more lightweight and cheaper.» To find out how fine a display is, see our DPI List.